Suspected Iranian hackers breached Roger Stone’s personal email as part of effort to target Trump campaign, sources say | KRDO

 The Washington Post first reported that Stone’s account was targeted.
 The Trump campaign declined to comment on whose account was breached.

-The FBI also briefed the Biden-Harris campaign in June about Iranian hackers targeting that campaign, one of the sources said.
+The FBI also briefed the Biden-Harris campaign about Iranian hackers targeting that campaign, one of the sources said.

-“Our campaign vigilantly monitors and protects against cyber threats, and we are not aware of any security breaches of our systems,” a Harris campaign official told CNN.
+“In July, the campaign legal and security teams were notified by the FBI that we were targeted by a foreign actor influence operation,” a Harris campaign official said in a statement on Tuesday.
+“We have robust cybersecurity measures in place and are not aware of any security breaches of our systems resulting from those efforts.
+We remain in communication with appropriate law enforcement authorities.”

 The FBI said in a statement Monday that it was investigating the reported cyberattack on the Trump campaign but declined to comment further.

-Note: CORRECTION: This story has been updated to correct when the Biden-Harris campaign was told it had been targeted by Iranian hackers.